Indoor Mandatory Masking Requirements

 Masks should be worn when you are in an area where people outside your immediate household are present.
-Non-medical or cloth masks are important in situations, community settings, and all indoor public places where physical distancing is not possible or is unpredictable.
+Non-medical or cloth masks are important in situations, community settings, and all indoor public places.

 Wearing a mask in public can be considered an additional line of defense, but does not replace the need for other public health measures that are proven to prevent the spread of COVID-19: